CodeScop/Oge-Mai-Field-Guide/allresources.md

     - Shrine GO Battles: Wowtri Ooze (250 words for 0-2), Balli Ooze (250 words for 0-1)
     - ShrinePoly Battles: Poly Wignow (314 words for 3-4), Poly Reenu (200 words for 1), Poly Mawt (900 words for 2-3)
     - ShrineDucks Battles: Tian (100 words for 1), Idaa (400 words for 1-3), Natida (500 words for 1-3), Aita (125 words for 0-1)
+    - ShrineBird Battles: Peq (500 words for 1-3)
 - **Buy:** FOREST: 8 Coins in Item Shop/Alex's Shop
 - **Sell price:** 2 Coins (DO NOT SELL DO NOT SELL THERE IS NO SUCH THINGS AS TOO MANY LEAVES)
 - **Used for:**